 But in 1988, the Supreme Court walked back the Tinker standard for student journalists when it decided Hazelwood.
 In that case, the Court authorized school officials to censor the content and style of school-sponsored media so long as the decision to censor is “reasonably related to a legitimate pedagogical purpose.”
 This means that school administrators can also discipline or threaten the employment of journalism advisers if they object to censorship of their students’ work.

 In the more than 30 years since Hazelwood, prior review and censorship of student journalists, particularly at the high school level, has proliferated and continues today.
 The Student Press Law Center (SPLC), a national First Amendment non-profit, has documented recent examples of student press censorship across the country: Student Journalists in 2020: Journalism Against the Odds.

 To counter the effects of Hazelwood and suppression of student journalists’ expression rights, the SPLC has spearheaded a legislative initiative known as “New Voices.”
 This initiative aims to reinforce the Tinker standard through passage of state laws that prohibit restricting the speech of student journalists and their advisers.
-As a result, 14 states now have a law on the books protecting the speech and expression rights of student journalists.
+As a result, as of March 2023, 17 states now have a law on the books protecting the speech and expression rights of student journalists.